Fitting ARMA Time Series Models without Identification: A Proximal Approach

 ARIMA time series models have a multitude of applications, e.g., in epidemiological surveillance~\citep{zhang2014applications}, water resource management~\citep{wang2015improving}, transportation systems~\citep{billings2006application}, drought forecasting~\citep{han2010drought}, stock price forecasting~\citep{adebiyi2014comparison}, business planning~\citep{calheiros2014workload}, and power systems~\citep{chen2009arima}, to name a few.
 Even the emergence of deep neural networks and their customized architectures for time series modeling, e.g., Recurrent Neural Nets (RNN) and Long Short-Term Memory (LSTM) has not decreased the popularity of ARIMA models~\citep{makridakis2018statistical}.

-Fitting ARMA(p,q) time series models requires a two-step process: 1.
+Fitting ARMA($p,q$) time series models requires a two-step process: 1.
 Model identification, 2.
 Parameter estimation.
-The model identification step determines the order of the autoregressive (AR) component (p) and moving average (MA) component (q).
+The model identification step determines the order of the autoregressive (AR) component ($p$) and the moving average (MA) component ($q$).
 Next, given the underlying ARMA model, the parameters are estimated by solving an optimization problem for the maximum likelihood or least square estimates~\citep{box2015time,del2002statistical}.
-We should note that ARMA models are to model stationary processes; however, there exists a more general class of ARIMA models for \emph{homogenous nonstationary} processes (which are stationary in the mean).
-Such processes become stationary after $d$ times differencing; hence, the corresponding ARIMA(p,d,q) model includes differencing of order $d$.
-The results of this paper are mainly for stationary processes with potential extension to the homogenous nonstationary processes.
+We should note that ARMA models are used to model stationary processes; however, there exists a more general class of ARIMA models for \emph{homogeneous nonstationary} processes (which are stationary in the mean).
+Such processes become stationary after $d$ times differencing; hence, the corresponding ARIMA($p,d,q$) model includes differencing of order $d$.
+The results of this paper are mainly for stationary processes with potential extension to the homogeneous nonstationary processes.

-Model identification is based primarily on visual inspection of the sample autocorrelation function (ACF) and partial autocorrelation (PACF) plots.
-For the AR(p) process, the sample ACF follows an exponential decay and the sample PACF cuts off after lag $p$, while for the MA(q) process, the sample ACF cuts off after lag $q$ and the sample PACF decays exponentially~\citep{del2002statistical}.
+Model identification is primarily based on visual inspection of the sample autocorrelation function (ACF) and partial autocorrelation (PACF) plots.
+For the AR($p$) process, the sample ACF follows an exponential decay, and the sample PACF cuts off after lag $p$, while for the MA($q$) process, the sample ACF cuts off after lag $q$ and the sample PACF decays exponentially~\citep{del2002statistical}.
 When the process involves both AR and MA components, it is more difficult to identify the correct orders.
-Next, model parameters are estimated by minimizing a loss function (e.g., negative loglikelihood or least square). \citet{box2015time} stepped even further and recommended an \emph{iterative} approach between model identification and parameter estimation which involves inspection of the residuals from the fitted model to make sure that they are indeed white noise.
+After model identification, parameters are estimated by minimizing a loss function (e.g., negative log-likelihood or least square).
+Some works, e.g., \citet{box2015time}, recommended an iterative approach between the model identification and parameter estimation which involves inspection of the residuals from the fitted model to make sure that they are indeed white noise.